-We have recommended that the HSE should consider not funding cannabidiol unless its cost effectiveness (value for money) can be improved.
+We have recommended that the HSE should consider funding pembrolizumab if cost effectiveness (value for money) can be improved.
 The HSE will consider our recommendation and make the final decision about reimbursement (funding).
 When making the funding decision, the HSE will also consider the additional criteria outlined in the Health (Pricing and Supply of Medical Goods) Act 2013.